Ramadan Fasting Rules and Guides

 How does the body respond to fasting?

 Avoid using artificial sugars, oily or saturated fats, and processed foods.
-If you’re consuming more than 11.8g of sugars and more than 3g of fats per 100g, you may be putting yourself at risk.
-We recommend preparing home-cooked food instead.
-Make sure to get them from all the five food groups so that they can meet the energy demand during fasting periods.
+If you’re consuming more than 11.8g of sugars and more than 3g of fats per 100g, you are at risk.
+Home-cooked food from all five food groups meets the energy demand during fasting periods.

-Whole grains can give you a kick start.
-They are bursting with nutrients to provide energy throughout the whole day.
-If you’re thinking of fasting, do include more from this group.
-Whole grains provide carbohydrates, fats, proteins, and minerals.
-They are also sufficient energy reserves.
-We recommend taking cereals, oats, and bread with natural sugars such as dates, nuts, and honey.
-They will be good energy supplements.
+Whole grains can give you a kickstart, bursting with nutrients to provide energy throughout the whole day.
+If you’re thinking of fasting do include more from this group.
+Whole grains provide carbohydrates, fats, proteins, and minerals and are sufficient energy reserves.
+Taking cereals, oats, and bread with natural sugars such as dates, nuts, and honey will be a good energy supplement.